-- CAD Assistant is freeware, so you don't have to get a license and it works Plug & Play with our 3D PluraView or every other stereoscopic visualization device.
-CAD SAMPLE-File for testing the functionality in CAD Assistant. - TerraStereo is freeware, so also for this application you don't have to get a license and it works Plug & Play with our 3D PluraView or every other stereoscopic visualization device.
-PointCloud SAMPLE-File for testing the functionality in Terra-STEREO.
+- CAD Assistant by OpenCascade is freeware, so you don't have to get a license and it works Plug & Play with our 3D PluraView or every other stereoscopic visualization device.
+CAD Assitant SAMPLE-File (172MB) for testing the functionality in CAD Assistant. - TerraStereo by Terrasolid is currently freeware, so also for this application you don't have to get a license and it works Plug & Play with our 3D PluraView or every other stereoscopic visualization device.
+A very large (9.1GB) airborne laser point cloud can be downloaded here for the testing of stereo functionality with TerraStereo. - Aardworx Stereo by Aardworx is new tomography software with a very nice SMC integration!
+Enables even the picking inside a volume by simply holding down the control key on your keyboard.
+Great demo functionality!

-Acute3D has not implemented the SMC yet, but Acute3D has implemented one of the BEST stereo cameras, i.e. stereo viewport integration!
+Acute3D (now Bentley) had not implemented the SMC, but has a 3D snap function, placing the cursor accurately on mesh objects, for instance for measurement functionalities.
+Acute3D has implemented one of the BEST stereo cameras, i.e. a nearly optimal stereo viewport integration, allowing for the modification of all relevant stereo viewing parameters!

-Acute3D viewer is freeware, so you don't have to get a license and it works Plug & Play with our 3D PluraView or every other stereoscopic visualization device.
-Photogrammetry mesh SAMPLE-File for testing the functionality in Acute3D (now ContextCapture).
+Acute3D Viewer is freeware, so you don't have to get a license and it works Plug & Play with our 3D PluraView or every other stereoscopic visualization device.
+A photogrammetric mesh for the center of the German city of Dortmund is provided as a SAMPLE-File (930MB) for testing the functionality in Acute3D Viewer (now ContextCapture).